 Next up is David Lloyd George (1863-1841) who was Prime Minister from 1916-1922.
 Again, I really like this statue.
 It's by Glynn Williams and with Lloyd George's coat billowing and his hat held in his right hand, it seems incredibly modern and dynamic.
 This could be because in the grand scheme of things, it's pretty new, unveiled by Prince Charles in 2007.
 Lloyd George was a Welshman, and true to form, he is standing on a plinth made of Welsh slate.
 The statue itself was a contentious issue, as David Lloyd George some what blotted his copy book by selling honours to boost his party funds.

 After passing the statue of David Lloyd George you will come across a statue of a man who looks like he has been caught in the midst of ice skating.
-The likely-hood of this being the case is minimal as it shows Field Marshal Jan Christian Smuts (1870-1950) who was the South African Prime Minister during WWII.
-Aside from being the only person to sign the peace treaties ending both the First and Second World Wars, Smuts has the dubious distinction of being responsible for the introduction of Apartheid to South Africa.
+The likely-hood of this being the case is minimal as it shows Field Marshal Jan Christian Smuts (1870-1950) who was the South African Prime Minister during WWII and the only person to sign the peace treaties ending both the First and Second World Wars.
 Similar to his Welsh neighbour, he stands on a plinth made of South African granite.

 Moving on from Smuts, we delve back in time to a statue that was erected in 1876 by Thomas Woolner.
 It is of former Prime Minister, Henry John Temple, 3rd Viscount Palmeston (1784-1865).
 Nicknamed 'Pam', he was by all accounts a bit of a ladies' man, and died two days before his 82nd birthday.
 Apparently his last words were "Die, my dear doctor?
 That's the last thing I shall do!".